bcgov/mds/.github/pull_request_template.md

 - N/A

-# Misc
+# Notes

-- Any notes for this PR?
+- Any notes/screenshots for this PR?
 - N/A